 The Consequences of a Lacking Diet

 A healthy diet is important for adults and especially a growing child.
 A diet full of fruits, veggies, and grains, can prevent high blood pressure, and stress, among other things.
 It’s also a contributing factor in lowering a person’s risk of diabetes, heart disease, and stroke.

 Children with a poor diet are more likely to face childhood obesity, which increases their chance of developing “childhood diabetes, high cholesterol, sleeping problems, and low self-esteem.“ When these children grow up they may also be at risk for kidney failure, type 2 diabetes, and strokes.
 Regular exercise and a healthy diet can reduce the risk of these health conditions.

 A Mindful Solution

-Haynes-Maslow states that even a $200 to $300 increase to the family SNAP benefits would help a family of four better achieve the dietary guidelines and live a healthier life.
+Haynes-Maslow states that even a $200 to $300 increase to family SNAP benefits would help a family of four.
 Such an increase is unlikely to happen as many U.S. social and health programs are facing cuts.
 Fortunately, Mindful groups and organizations are doing their best to fill the gaps: food banks.

 Bonus.
 Check back later this week for a Mindful article on food banks and the amazing work that they do.